robert-winkler/scientific-articles-markdown/agile-editing-pandoc.md

 HTML     | hypertext markup      | websites           | (X)HTML       | [@HTML4;@HTML5]
 MD       | Markdown              | lightweight markup | plain text MD | [@ovadia_markdown_2014;@rfc7764]

-Although be content elements of the documents such as title, author, abstract, text, figures, tables, etc. remain the same, the syntax of the file formats is rather different. **Tab.
+Although the content elements of documents, such as title, author, abstract, text, figures, tables, etc., remain the same, the syntax of the file formats is rather different. **Tab.
 2** demonstrates some simple examples of differences in different markup languages.

-**Table 2.** Examples for formatting elements and their implementations in different markup languages.
+Table: Examples for formatting elements and their implementations in different markup languages.

 ------------------------------------------------------------------------
 **Element**     **Markdown**     **LATEX**          **HTML**